 As long as you’re still making the minimum payments on your existing debt, prioritizing saving also has some benefits worth considering.
 Here are some circumstances where saving before paying off debt might make more sense:

-- You have a chance to earn compound interest.
 Money you save can earn more money for you.
-When you put money in a savings account, certificate of deposit, money market account, or investment account, you can earn interest that compounds and grows over time.
+When you put money in a savings account, certificate of deposit, money market account or investment account, you can earn interest that compounds and grows over time.
 The earlier you can start saving, the more time that interest has to compound and the more money you can earn.

 For example, let’s say you put $500 into a retirement account and invested $500 a month for five years with a 7.5% return.
 If that interest compounded annually, you’d have $35,568 at the end of five years.